Grewestr/CSC-4996-Footprint-Public/footprint/README.txt

 The **Footprint Web Application** is a web-based tool designed to help law enforcement locate missing persons using clothing attribute detection from video feeds.
 This application leverages advanced machine learning models and is deployed locally on a Windows 11 laptop.

+This project uses the Django framework, meaning most of the website's functions are handled in `views.py` files, while the majority of the AI-related functionalities are located in the `static/AI_Scripts` directory.

 ---

 ## **System Requirements**